DoctorJohn/aiogqlc/docs/contributing.md

 ## Setup

-1. Clone the repo
+1. Clone the repository
-2. Create and enter a dedicated virtual environment
+2. Make sure you have [Poetry](https://python-poetry.org/) installed
-3. Install dependencies and the project editable: `pip install -e ".[dev]"`
+3. Install project dependencies with `poetry install`

 ## Linting